bocadilloproject/bocadillo/docs/guides/websockets/README.md

     await ws.close()

 if __name__ == "__main__":
-    api.run()
+    app.run()
 ```

 Let's break this code down:

-1. We create an `API` instance as usual.
-(If this is not familiar to you, see [The API object].)
+1. We create an `App` instance as usual.
+(If this is not familiar to you, see [The application class].)
-2. We register a new **WebSocket route** using the `@api.websocket_route()` decorator.
-It works in a way similar to `@api.route()` for regular HTTP routes: we give it an URL pattern that will be matched against when an incoming WebSocket connection request is received.
+2. We register a new **WebSocket route** using the `@app.websocket_route()` decorator.
+It works in a way similar to `@app.route()` for regular HTTP routes: we give it an URL pattern that will be matched against when an incoming WebSocket connection request is received.
 3. We define a **WebSocket view**, i.e. an asynchronous function that takes a `WebSocket` object as its first parameter.
 Route parameters are passed as extra arguments just like for HTTP routes (see also [Routes and URL design]).
 4. Inside the view:
    - We **accept** the connection request in order to complete the handshake with the client.
 The WebSocket connection is then established.
    - Then, we **receive** a text message from the WebSocket.
 If no message is available yet, the view will suspend, allowing the server to process other requests until a message is received.
    - Next, we **send** a message to the client.
    - Lastly, we **close** the connection.

 These four operations (accept, receive, send and close) are the basic building blocks of WebSocket views.

 Continue to learn more about how to use WebSockets in Bocadillo.

 [websockets]: https://websockets.readthedocs.io
-[The API object]: ../api.md
+[the application class]: ../app.md
-[Routes and URL design]: ../http/routing.md
+[routes and url design]: ../http/routing.md